Skip to main content

 Workbook states

-A workbook can be in either View or Edit mode.
-Workbook mode dropdown showing Viewing and Editing options When viewing, you are looking at the latest saved version of the workbook.
-When editing, you are changing the workbook and changes will auto-save as you go.
-Changes made in edit mode will also impact the dashboard that is attached to the workbook.
+A workbook can be in either View or Edit (draft) mode.
+When viewing, you’re looking at the latest saved version of the workbook.
+When editing, you’re changing the workbook and changes will auto-save to as you work.
+Changes made in draft mode will also impact the dashboard that attached to the workbook.

 Workbook versions